brk007/BlogOyun/README.md

 ```
 {
 "user_id": "3" -- User's id.
-(You can it in the database)
+(You can see it in the database)
-"topic_id":"1" -- Game's topic id (You can it in the database)
+"topic_id":"1" -- Game's topic id (You see can it in the database)
 "title": "Game Title",
 "image: <image>,
   "body": "It's the main text in the page"